thijsrijkers/codeline/README.md

 ```
 go install
 ````
-This will make it install the app.
+This will install the app.
 Now you should be able to interact with the project by typing <b>codeline</b> in your terminal

 ## Project Plan